Proto-Athabaskan language: Morphology

-Because obvious similarities in morphology are prevalent throughout all of the languages in the Athabaskan family, Proto-Athabaskan rejoices in an extensive reconstructed proto-morphology.
-All Athabaskan languages are morphologically complex and are commonly described as polysynthetic, thus it comes as no surprise that the proto-language is also morphologically complex.
+Because obvious similarities in morphology are prevalent throughout all of the languages in the Athabaskan family, Proto-Athabaskan has an extensive reconstructed proto-morphology.
+Like all Athabaskan languages, it is morphologically complex.

 Verb template

 Keren Rice (2000) offers a "Pan-Athabaskan" verb template that characterizes the complexity of verb morphology in the proto-language and the daughter languages.

-The actual verb template of Proto-Athabaskan has not been reconstructed yet, as noted by Vajda (2010:38).
+The actual verb template of Proto-Athabaskan has not been reconstructed yet, as noted by Edward Vajda).
 Nonetheless, Rice's generalization of the verb template based on various languages in the family is a reasonable approximation of what the structure of the Proto-Athabaskan verb might look like.

 Rice's is probably the newest attempt at a Pan-Athabaskan template, but it is not the only one.
 Kibrik (1995) and Hoijer (1971) also proposed templates which generalized across a number of Athabaskan languages.
 Hoijer's proposal is missing several elements which were described in detail later, but Kibrik's is not terribly different from Rice's.

 Kibrik only gives the zones rather than individual positions where the distinction matters.
 In addition, Kibrik did not give the domains and boundaries which have been added here for comparison.

 A major distinction between the Kibrik and Rice versions is in the terminology, with Kibrik's "Standard Average Athabaskan" maintaining much of the traditional Athabaskanist terminology – still widely used – but Rice changing in favor of aspectual descriptions found in wider semantic and typological literature.
 The terminology in comparison: